anniezfy/anniezfy.github.io/_pages/about.md

 My research focuses on designing Fast Fourier Transform (FFT) processors on FPGA using Chisel and Verilog.
 The goal is to develop a flexible architecture adaptable to various parameters, such as parallelism, radix, and point size.
 Besides, I have published two patents and one conference paper related to FFT processor design.

 I  am passionate about cutting-edge technology and highly self-motivated to push my limits when facing significant challenges.
-Moreover, I  enjoy sharing knowledge through open-source contributions and writing blogs on engineering techniques recording the solutions to complicated problems.
+Moreover, I  enjoy sharing knowledge through open-source contributions and writing blogs on engineering techniques recording the solutions to complicated problems.😇

 # 🔥 News
-- *2024.09*: I released the [source code](https://github.com/anniezfy/FFT_MDC_Pipeline) related to the 512K-point FFT MDC pipeline architecture.
+- *2024.09*: 🥳I released the [source code](https://github.com/anniezfy/FFT_MDC_Pipeline) related to the 512K-point FFT MDC pipeline architecture.

 # 📝 Publications